 In addition, in March 2020, DOD announced that it had established a "hypersonic war room" to assess the U.S. industrial base for hypersonic weapons and identify "critical nodes" in the supply chain.
-Initial findings are to be released in mid-2020.
+66 DOD has also amended its "5000 series" acquisition policy in order to enhance supply chain resiliency and reduce sustainment costs.
+67